 2.4 In communications with the parties, the Administrator may, if practicable, utilize facsimile or email communication in addition to post or courier service, and any such communication will be deemed received upon the first receipt of any communication sent by any of the above means.

-3.2 All communications and filings in the arbitration may, upon agreement of the parties or by order of the arbitrator or arbitrators (the "Tribunal”), be accomplished electronically.
+4.2 All communications and filings in the arbitration may, upon agreement of the parties or by order of the arbitrator or arbitrators (“Tribunal”), be accomplished electronically.

-4.1 Within 30 days after receipt of the Request for Arbitration, the Respondent will deliver to the Claimant (with a copy to the Administrator) a Statement of Defense.
+5.1 Within 30 days after receipt of the Request for Arbitration, the Respondent will deliver to the Claimant (with a copy to the Administrator) a Statement of Defense.
 Failure to deliver a Statement of Defense will not delay the arbitration.
 In the event of such failure, the Respondent will be deemed to have denied the claims set forth in the Request for Arbitration.
 Failure to deliver a Statement of Defense will not excuse the Respondent from notifying the Claimant in writing, within 30 days after receipt of the Request for Arbitration, of the arbitrator appointed by the Respondent, unless the parties have agreed that neither will appoint an arbitrator.
 The Statement of Defense should include:

 (a) Confirmation or denial of all or part of the claims advanced by the Claimant in the Request;

-(b) A brief statement describing the nature and circumstances of any setoffs asserted or counterclaims advanced by the Respondent against the Claimant;
+(b) A brief statement describing the nature and circumstances of any set-offs asserted or counterclaims advanced by the Respondent against the Claimant;

 (c) Comment in response to any statements contained in the Request on matters relating to the conduct of the arbitration;

-(d) If the arbitration agreement calls for party appointment of arbitrators, the name, address, telephone and facsimile numbers and email address (if known) of the Respondent’s nominee;
+(d) If the arbitration agreement calls for party appointment of arbitrators, the name, address, telephone and facsimile numbers and email address (if known) of the Respondent’s nominee; and

 (e) Any counterclaim the Respondent wishes to assert against the Claimant.
 If a counterclaim is asserted in the Statement of Defense, then, within 30 days after receipt of the Statement of Defense, the Claimant will deliver to the Respondent (with a copy to the Administrator) a Reply to Counterclaim, which should include the same elements as provided for in the Statement of Defense.
 Failure to deliver a Reply to Counterclaim will not delay the arbitration.
 In the event of such a failure, all counterclaims set forth in the Statement of Defense will be deemed denied.

-4.2 The Tribunal, or JAMS International if the Tribunal has not yet been constituted, may extend any of the time limits established in this article if it considers such an extension justified.
+5.2 The Tribunal, or JAMS International if the Tribunal has not yet been constituted, may extend any of the time limits established in this article if it considers such an extension justified.

-4.3 As soon as practicable following receipt of the Request, the Statement of Defense and the Reply, if applicable, the Tribunal will proceed promptly in such a manner as has been agreed in writing by the parties or pursuant to its authority under these Rules.
+5.3 As soon as practicable following receipt of the Request, the Statement of Defense and the Reply, if applicable, the Tribunal will proceed promptly in such a manner as has been agreed in writing by the parties or pursuant to its authority under these Rules.

-4.4 The Tribunal will have jurisdiction to determine whether any claim, defense or counterclaim, whether original or amended, falls within the scope of the arbitration clause or the parties’ separate agreement to arbitrate.
+5.4 The Tribunal will have jurisdiction to determine whether any claim, defense or counterclaim, whether original or amended, falls within the scope of the arbitration clause or the parties’ separate agreement to arbitrate.

-5.1 Claims or counterclaims within the scope of the arbitration clause may be added or amended prior to the establishment of the Tribunal but thereafter only with the consent of the Tribunal.
-After the Tribunal has been established, a party may amend or supplement its claim or defense unless the Tribunal considers it inappropriate to allow such amendment, having regard to the delay in making it or prejudice to any party or any other circumstances.
+6.1 Claims or counterclaims within the scope of the arbitration clause may be added or amended prior to the establishment of the Tribunal, but thereafter only with the consent of the Tribunal.
+After the Tribunal has been established, a party may amend or supplement its claim or defense, unless the Tribunal considers it inappropriate to allow such amendment, having regard to the delay in making it or prejudice to any party or any other circumstances.
 However, a claim or defense may not be amended in such a manner that the amended claim or the amended defense falls outside the scope of the arbitration clause or the parties’ separate arbitration agreement.

-6.1 Where a Request for Arbitration is submitted between parties already involved in other arbitral proceedings pending under these Rules, JAMS International may decide, after consulting with the parties to all proceedings and with the arbitrators, that the new case will be referred to the Tribunal already constituted for the existing proceedings.
+7.1 Where a Request for Arbitration is submitted between parties already involved in other arbitral proceedings pending under these Rules, JAMS International may decide, after consulting with the parties to all proceedings and with the arbitrators, that the new case will be referred to the Tribunal already constituted for the existing proceedings.
 JAMS International may proceed in the same way when a Request for Arbitration is submitted between parties that are not identical to the parties in the existing arbitral proceedings.
 When rendering its decision, JAMS International will take into account all circumstances, including the links between the two cases and the progress already made in the existing proceedings.
 Where JAMS International decides to refer the new case to the existing Tribunal, the parties to the new case will be deemed to have waived their right to designate an arbitrator.

-7.2 If the parties have agreed on a procedure of appointing the arbitrator or arbitrators, that procedure will be followed.
-If the parties have not agreed on a procedure of appointment, or if the Tribunal has not been established pursuant to the agreed procedure within the period of time stipulated by the parties (or, in the absence of such a stipulated period of time, within 45 days after the commencement of the arbitration), the Tribunal will be established or completed, as the case may be, in accordance with the procedures set forth in Articles 7.3, 7.4 and 7.5 below.
+8.2 If the parties have agreed on a procedure of appointing the arbitrator or arbitrators, that procedure will be followed.
+If the parties have not agreed on a procedure of appointment, or if the Tribunal has not been established pursuant to the agreed procedure within the period of time stipulated by the parties (or, in the absence of such a stipulated period of time, within 45 days after the commencement of the arbitration), the Tribunal will be established or completed, as the case may be, in accordance with the procedures set forth in Articles 8.3, 8.4 and 8.5 below.

-7.3 Where a sole arbitrator is to be appointed, the sole arbitrator will be appointed jointly by the parties.
-If the appointment of the sole arbitrator is not made within the period of time agreed upon by the parties, or in the absence of such an agreed period of time, the sole arbitrator will be appointed in accordance with Article 7.5.
+8.3 Where a sole arbitrator is to be appointed, the sole arbitrator will be appointed jointly by the parties.
+If the appointment of the sole arbitrator is not made within the period of time agreed upon by the parties, or in the absence of such an agreed period of time, the sole arbitrator will be appointed in accordance with Article 8.5.

 (b) Each party will have the right to strike the names of any two candidates to whose appointment it objects and will number any remaining candidates in order of preference.